How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • 8 ways for finding industry trends by Euromonitor.

-Doing keyword research for these types of topics may not be prudent since the topic could be new and there might not be enough data to show monthly volume for the relevant queries.
+Doing keyword research for these topics may not be prudent since the topic could be new, and there might not be enough data to show the monthly volume for the relevant queries.

-You can base your decision to create content around an emerging topic in your industry on how quickly the topic is gaining traction among your users.
+You can decide to create content around an emerging topic in your industry based on how quickly it is gaining traction among your users.

-If you are looking for a guide for using Google Trends for Content topics, SEMrush already has one.
+If you are looking for a guide to using Google Trends for content topics, SEMrush already has one.

 Forbes article has 5 questions if you are going after industry trends.
-If you are looking at a bigger picture then just SEO, this article is a worthy read.
+If you are looking at a bigger picture than just SEO, this article is worth reading.

-If you are looking to brainstorm about future industry trends, you can use Future Scan PDF by Board of Innovation.
+If you want to brainstorm about future industry trends, you can use the Future Scan PDF by the Board of Innovation.

 9. Other Methods

-There are third party tools that help you find content based on several parameters.
-These parameters can be similar to the ones we used above in competitor top pages, or different.
+Third-party tools help you find content based on several parameters.
+These parameters can be similar to the ones we used above in competitor top pages or different.

 Ahref’s content explorer lets you search for continent ideas using keywords and filters.
 You can see content published around a topic based on domain score, page traffic, referring domains, word count and more.
 How you use these parameters is up to you.

-Buzzsumo has its own proprietary index which tells how much potential a topic has – to be an evergreen topic.
-It also tells how much engagement the topic has received on social media.
+Buzzsumo has its own proprietary index that tells how much potential a topic has to be an evergreen topic and how much engagement it has received on social media.

 Since there is a lot of material on the internet on using these tools to find blog topics, I am going to skip it here.

-If you come across a useful way to use these tools to satisfy your purpose, do comment how you do it and let others know!
+If you find a helpful way to use these tools to satisfy your purpose, comment on how you do it and let others know!

 9.2 FAQs, Comments & Communities

-This is one of the more obvious ways for finding what to blog about.
-Marketing Guru’s already suggest listening to your customers.
-You can use this method to know your customer better and help them satisfy their needs by creating content that resonates with their issues.
+This is one of the more obvious ways to find what to blog about.
+Marketing gurus already suggest listening to your customers.
+You can use this method to get to know your customers better and help them satisfy their needs by creating content that resonates with their issues.

-If you are willing to get your hands dirty, you should make a list of communities and URLs that have active discussion going around about or related to your product or service.
+If you are willing to get your hands dirty, you should list communities and URLs with active discussions about or related to your product or service.

 Example 1: You just launched a mobile game and want to focus on creating some wikis/blogs for your users.
 You can look at reddit, twitch discussions, discord servers for any chatter about your game.
 Then, you can make a list of probable issues that users might be facing.
 You can use some of them to create blog content.